Pfizer: Corporate developments and acquisitions

 In September 2020, the company acquired a 9.9% stake in CStone Pharmaceuticals for $200 million (HK$1.55 billion), helping to commercialise its anti-PD-L1 monoclonal antibody, CS1001.
 In October 2020, the company acquired Arixa Pharmaceuticals.
 In November 2020, using a Reverse Morris Trust structure, Pfizer merged its off-patent branded and generic drug business, known as Upjohn, with Mylan to form Viatris, owned 57% by Pfizer shareholders.

 On January 5, 2021, Pfizer introduced a new logo.
 In April 2021, Pfizer acquired Amplyx Pharmaceuticals and its anti-fungal compound fosmanogepix (APX001).
 In August, the company announced it would acquire Trillium Therapeutics Inc and its immuno-oncology portfolio for $2.3 billion.

+In November 2021, gene therapy research was delayed by trial changes.

 In March 2022, the company acquired Arena Pharmaceuticals for $6.7 billion in cash.
 In June 2022, the company acquired ReViral Ltd, for up to $525 million, gaining access to experimental drugs used to combat respiratory syncytial virus infections.
 In October 2022, the company acquired Biohaven Pharma and its calcitonin gene-related peptide programs for $11.6 billion.
 It also acquired Global Blood Therapeutics for $5.4 billion, boosting Pfizer's rare disease business.

 In April 2023, Pfizer moved its world headquarters from 42nd Street in Midtown Manhattan to the Spiral at Hudson Yards.

+In September 2023, CDC Endorsed Pfizer's Maternal RSV Vaccine to Shield Newborns.

+In October 2023, the EMBARK trial showed improved metastasis-free survival in high-risk, non-metastatic prostate cancer patients, leading to the FDA approval of a combination therapy in 2023.

 In December 2023, the company acquired Seagen, a pioneer of antibody–drug conjugates for the treatment of cancer, for $43 billion.

+In December 2023, the EV-302 study investigated new treatments for advanced urothelial cancer, focusing on improving care for hard-to-treat patient groups.

+In January 2024, omnichannel strategies were being used to provide tailored healthcare solutions for patients and professionals.